NYCComptroller/Checkbook/INSTALL.md

      You can change the value to "`http://localhost:8080/solr-checkbook`", assuming a deployment where everything runs on one server.

-     * Question: Should this value be added to the default settings file?

    **DB settings:**
    - Update the psql command in the obvious ways.
 Again, there is no actual